-Buccal mucosa smears were 'minunostained with the following primary antibodies using established protocols: mo ise monoclonal anti-plakoglobin (P8087, Sigma Aldrich), mouse monoclonal anti-plakoglobin (108-plakoglobin), mouse monoclonal antidesmoplakin (108-D108AX, Fitzgerald) and mouse polyclonal anti-Cx43 (C8093, Sigma Aldrich).
-Slides were then incubated with Cy3-conjugated secondary antibodies (Jackson ImmunoResearch) for 2 hours at room temperature and counterstained with DAPI to label nuclei.
+Buccal mucosa smears were immunostained with the following primary antibodies using established protocols: mouse monoclonal antiplakoglobin (P8087, Sigma Aldrich), mouse monoclonal antiplakophilin-1 (325700, Thermo Fisher Scientific), mouse monoclonal anti-desmoplakin (10R-D108AX, Fitzgerald), and mouse polyclonal anti-Cx43 (C8093, Sigma Aldrich).
+Slides were then incubated with Cy3conjugated secondary antibodies (Jackson ImmunoResearch) for 2 h at room temperature and counterstained with DAPI to label nuclei.
 All immunostained preparations were imaged at x20 using a Nikon A1R confocal microscope.

 We optimized our immunostaining protocol for each protein by first determining the lowest primary antibody concentration that produced strong signal in control buccal mucosa cells.
 These conditions were then applied throughout the study to determine whether cells from subjects from ACM families showed apparent reduction in junctional signal.
-Using this approach, we consistently observed either control levels of signal or a virtual absence of junctional signal for any given primary antiberia.
-This 'binary' approach ensures reproducibility of our results and precludes the need 'or signal quantification.

-Each batch of ACM samples was immunostained alongs.
-The treshly-obtained smears from age-matched controls.
+Using this approach, we consistently observed either control levels of signal or a virtual absence of junctional signal for any given primary antibody.
+This 'binary' approach ensures reproducibility of our results and precludes the need for signal quantification.
+Each batch of ACM samples was immunostained alongside freshly-obtained smears from age-matched controls.